-6.6.b Wales' devolution settlement and international obligations incompatible with the Withdrawal Agreement, and therefore with international law.
+Wales' devolution settlement and international obligations

+The Welsh Government and Senedd are responsible for implementing international obligations in devolved areas of competence.
+It is unclear whether the Bill will require Welsh Ministers and the Senedd to act in a manner which is incompatible with the Withdrawal Agreement, and therefore with international law.
 Much will depend on the scope of any regulations made under clauses 42 and 43 - regulations which may have effect notwithstanding any relevant international or domestic law which they may be incompatible with, as set out in clause 45.